aws-samples/amazon-sagemaker-administration-workshop/content/03-lab-03/lab-03.md

 Very often you use the following global condition keys to implement tag-based (ABAC) resource access control:

-- `aws:RequestTag/${TagKey}` - Enforce matching of a specific tag key-value pair in an API call
+- `aws:RequestTag/tag-key` - Enforce matching of a specific tag key-value pair in an API call
-- `aws:ResourceTag/${TagKey}` - Enforce matching of a specific tag key-value pair in a resource
+- `aws:ResourceTag/tag-key` - Enforce matching of a specific tag key-value pair in a resource
+- `aws:PrincipalTag/tag-key` - Use the value of the specific tag-key of the principal
 - `aws:TagKeys `- Enforce use of specific tag keys in an API call

 Check the [list of SageMaker actions and supported IAM condition keys](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonsagemaker.html) to see which SageMaker action support which condition keys.